JiayiJessieTong/JiayiJessieTong_new.github.io/_teaching/2020-fall-bsta661.md

 date: 2020-10-15
 location: "Philadelphia, PA"
 ---
-I served as the teaching assistant in FALL 2020 for BSTA 661: Design Of Interventional Studies.
+I served as the teaching assistant for Dr. Alisa Stephens in Fall 2020 on course *Design Of Interventional Studies*.